logandeal/QuackGPT/README.md

 # QuackGPT

-QuackGPT is an rubber duck-themed interactive and customizable coding assistant.
+QuackGPT is an interactive, customizable, and rubber duck themed coding assistant.

 **Why?**

-- Help you understand your code
+- Helps you understand your code.
-- Help you know what to do next
+- Helps you know what to do next.
-- You learn things
+- You get to learn things.
-- The duck can see all your code!
+- The duck can see all of your code!
-- 24/7 teaching assistant
+- 24/7 teaching assistant.

 **Frontend**: